 - When the temperature cools at night, turn off the AC and open all of the windows in your home.
 This will help to cool your home.

 - Turn off unused electronics such as TVs, computers, etc. When left on, these things use energy and generate heat.
-Consider using a smart power strip in offices and home entertainment areas.
+Unplugging these items is even better since many electronics use power even after they are turned off.
+Consider using a smart power strip in offices and home entertainment areas to make unplugging even easier.

 Remember to look for the ENERGY STAR® label when purchasing new appliances.